airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

 - "docker" with your actual "DATABASE_USER" value then run the SQL script to populate the database manually.

 For the Config Database, tables will be created automatically.
-But you should make sure that the database exists and the user have full access to it.
+But you should make sure that the database exists, and the user have full access to it.

 Now, when you run `docker-compose up`, the Airbyte server and scheduler should connect to the configured database successfully.